Putting in a ventilation system to your home can keep indoor air from being stuffy and manage humidity levels.

 If your family has problems that worsen at home and improve when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

-- Lingering cold or flu symptoms.
+- Ongoing cold or flu symptoms.
 A sore throat or runny nose that never gets better could be related to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are vulnerable to indoor pollution and may react by becoming dry, itchy or watery.

-- Exhaustion or feeling dizzy.
-Breathing in chemical pollutants can have an influence on your energy levels.
+- Fatigue or feeling dizzy.
+Inhaling in chemical pollutants can have an influence on your energy levels.

 - Heavy dust despite regular cleaning.
-You may need to upgrade your air filter or add a filtration system from Service Experts Heating & Air Conditioning.
+You may need to upgrade your air filter or install a filtration system from Service Experts Heating & Air Conditioning.

 - Humidity issues.
-Dryness can cause scratchy eyes and amplify respiratory symptoms.
+Dryness can cause red eyes and worsen respiratory symptoms.
 Too much moisture can result in mold or mildew growth.

 - Stale smell.
 Mold or mildew thrives when the humidity in your home is too high.